Get a free, no obligation personal loan quote with rates as low as 6.99%

 It’s important to make your security questions difficult for anyone other than yourself, as CRA accounts have fallen victim to data breaches in the past.
 At this stage, you have limited access to your tax information.

 Once you finish creating your security questions and log-in info, you’ll be given a CRA security code.
 Then, you can visit the CRA log-in page and log into the portal with your username and password, and input the security code when prompted.
-After inputting your security code, you will have greater access to your tax information.
+After entering your security code, you will have more access to your tax information.

 Learn how to file your taxes as a couple

-Method 2 – CRA Login Services with a Sign-in Partner
+How To Create A CRA Account, Method 2 – CRA Login Services With A Sign-In Partner

-Similar to creating an account for CRA My Account, the Sign-in Partner option allows you to sign in to your CRA account using information that you’ve already used for a log-in portal with a partner, usually a bank or other financial institution.
+Similar to creating an account for CRA My Account, the Sign-in Partner option allows you to sign in to your CRA account using information that you’ve already used for a log-in portal with a partner, such as a bank.

 The CRA introduced this option to make online tax services more accessible and convenient for users to access.
 By allowing people to use a bank credential for their tax information, their financial situation can be accessed through one login, resulting in one less username and password to worry about.